How do you paraphrase in APA format?

 Summarizing in APA refers to the process of restating the main ideas and key points of a text using your own words while still maintaining the original meaning.
 Paraphrasing, on the other hand, involves restating a specific idea or passage from a text in your own words.

-While both summarizing and paraphrasing involve restating information from a text in your own words, summarizing is broader and more general, while paraphrasing is more specific and focused.
+While summarizing and paraphrasing involve restating information from a text in your own words, summarizing is broader and more general, while paraphrasing is more specific and focused.
 When summarizing, you should focus on the main ideas and key points of the text, while when paraphrasing, you should focus on a specific idea or passage.

 How do you avoid plagiarism when paraphrasing in APA?